EricLin0509/WuMing/README.md

 WuMing (aka. "无名") is a simple ClamAV GUI frontend.

-> [!WARNING]
-> This project is still in its early development.
-Issue and Pull Requset are welcome.

 ## Discription

 WuMing is a simple ClamAV GUI frontend written in C using GTK4/LibAdwaita.
 It is designed to be a lightweight, easy-to-use and on-demand malware scanner for Linux systems.